aniket-mish/micrograd/README.md

 for example, if `a.grad() = 138` it tells you that if `a` is slightly tweaked a tiny amount and made larger, `g` will grow and its slope of growth would be 138

+whats derivative? if you slightly bump up the the value `x` by `h`, how does the function responds/what is the slope at the point, does the function go up/down and by how much.

+to get the slope, we need to have rise (`f(x + h) - f(x)`) over run(`h`)

+when the slopes zero, if we nudge `x` by some anount, the function doesn't respond much